⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → Transfer to your hotel in Belgrade city center (30 – 40 min)

-→ Free time for relax after the long flightOvernight in Belgrade, Serbia
+→ Free time to relax after a long flight

 Explore the Belgrade fortress “Kalemegdan“,” which was built in 535 BC and offers a panoramic view of the Sava and Danube rivers.
 Marvel at the Pobednik Monument inside the fortress and visit the Serbian Orthodox Church of the Holy Mother of God (Crkva Ruzica).
 Stroll through the charming pedestrian street “Knez Mihaylova” and discover the cultural significance of the Republic Square and the National Assembly.
-After the tour your guide will recommend a good place for lunch and you will have free time to enjoy the delicious Serbian food and explore Belgrade at your own pace.
+After the tour, your guide will recommend a good place for lunch and you will have free time to enjoy the delicious Serbian food and explore Belgrade at your own pace.

 In your free time, stroll along the Belgrade waterfront or explore the city’s rich history in its museums, including the Nikola Tesla Museum, St. Sava Cathedral (the largest Orthodox cathedral in the Balkans), the House of Flowers (mausoleum of Josip Broz Tito), the Museum of the History of Yugoslavia, the Museum of the History of Serbia and much more.